alwell/NorthernLine/index.md

-# The Northern Line and the path to ultimate enlightenment
+# The Northern Line to Morden via Buddha

 ![Tooting Broadway](bec.jpeg)

 The Tube; grimy; smelly; crowded; necessary and efficient.
 There were about 294 million passenger journeys recorded in 2016/17 on the Northern line, making it the busiest on the Underground (Wikipedia).
 We could perhaps describe the tube as a bitter remedy for transport.

 Amazingly, emerging from this grime are some enlightening quotes that the TFL staff have placed at the entrance to some of the stations.
 It as if they are preparing the traveller for something deeper and higher.
-The purpose of this project is to use some Buddhist quotes to progress to something deeper and higher, the highest goal of human achievement, enlightenment.
+The purpose of this project is to use some Buddhist quotes to progress to something deeper and higher.
 Each quote will be from a quote from the original teachings of the Buddha, on the topic of a path, journey, dawn etc.

 ![Quote](dream.jpeg)